shun-yo/Tamer/README.md

 ### Case 1.
 Getting syscall logs for all samples in a dataset

-This use case can be seen in the video as shown in this [link](https://youtu.be/OfKhdMzeMpA)
+This use case can be seen in the demo video as shown in this [link](https://youtu.be/OfKhdMzeMpA).

 As a simple use case, it automate to perform all steps (download samples, launch syscall monitoring, run malware) to perform dynamic malware analysis.